Sadicius/hdrp-itemviewer/README.md

 # Features
 🔍 Item View: Browse and search for available items on the server with a clear and organized interface.
 📦 Full Details: View detailed information about each item (name, description, ID, category, etc.).

-🎮 Item Delivery: Administrators can select an item and assign it to a player directly from the tool.

-🔐 Access Control: Delivery functionality is only enabled for users with administrator permissions.

 💡 HDRP Integration: Designed to work with projects that use HDRP, offering a modern and fluid visual experience.

 # Requirements